Why Should I Use Guest Review in Project Management Software?

 - Slower approval cycles

 By maintaining all files and reviews within your project management software, you can also create a central repository of documents.
-When you or someone on your team goes looking for a file, you only have to look in one location.
+When you or someone on your team looks for a file, you only have to look in one location.
 You don’t have to ask someone to send it to you or worry that it’s not the right file.

 In addition, guests can mark up the digital files directly, making it much clearer what they want to change.
 This limits miscommunication and means your team members don’t have the time-consuming tasks of piecing together feedback and cross-referencing separate files, comments, emails, and so on.